Key Takeaways

 - What services do you offer?

-- How are you compensated?
+- How are you paid?

-- Can you provide client references?
+- Can you share client references?

 Common Misconceptions About Financial Advisors

-Myth 1: Only the Wealthy Need Financial Advisors
+Myth 1: Only The Wealthy Need Financial Advisors

-Myth 2: Financial Advisors Only Help with Investments
+Myth 2: Financial Advisors Only Help With Investments

 Myth 3: Financial Advisors Are Too Expensive